Host a great guest speaker to attract newcomers to your church.

 1. Think through every system ahead of time.

 Our ushers were primed for a larger group.
-They performed stellarly.
-So did our children’s, tech, and music teams.
+They were stellar.
+So was our children’s, tech, and worship teams.
 Our office staff printed plenty of extra programs.
 But, we forgot to order extra donuts.
 And even a beefed-up parking team wasn’t able to handle the additional cars as well as we’d hoped.

 2. Think bigger.

 Our normal video feed works well for a small group in our overflow room.
 We found that a bigger crowd creates the expectation of a better video presentation.